-The Corporation, with the assistance of the Board, has implemented a number of proactive response strategies to mitigate risk, including developing a sound succession plan, carrying appropriate levels of insurance, vetting all major projects, subcontractors and foreign agents, limiting major capital expenditures and limiting major contracts to highly credit-worthy parties.
+The Corporation, overseen by the Board, has implemented a number of proactive strategies to mitigate risk, including developing a sound succession plan, carrying appropriate levels of insurance, vetting all major projects and subcontractors, limiting major capital expenditures and limiting major contracts to highly credit-worthy parties.
 The Corporation's Bidding Requirements Policy establishes the framework for the review and approval of projects and strategic partners to ensure that proposal teams carry out an appropriate level of commercial, legal and risk review.
-The Corporation's Risk Evaluation Committee meets quarterly to discuss the current status of significant ongoing projects.
+The Corporation's Operational Risk Committee meets monthly to discuss the current status of significant ongoing projects.
 The Corporation's Project Review Committee meets weekly to identify risks and vet major projects prior to bid pre-qualifications and bid submissions.
 The Corporation's Commercial Risk Committee reviews the most significant risks of major projects from a multi-disciplinary perspective prior to review by the Project Review Committee.
-Because a significant proportion of the Corporation's revenue is derived from major projects which must be approved by the Board, the Board is responsible for approving projects which comprise the Corporation's main revenue source.
-The Board also receives regular reports from the Executive Committee, the Executive Operations Committee and the Executive Operations Team ("EOT"), which meet monthly or quarterly to discuss key strategic and business issues and opportunities, financial performance and results, operational issues, key business services and safety matters.
+Because a significant proportion of the Corporation's revenue is derived from major projects that must be approved by the Board, the Board is responsible for approving projects that comprise the Corporation's main revenue source.
+The Board also receives regular reports from members of the Executive Committee, which meets bi-weekly to discuss key strategic and business issues and opportunities, financial performance and results, operational issues, key business services and safety matters.